-BOS 182: Database Software Applications 2 Credits 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours Fulfills Core Elements: 11 12
+BOS 182 Database Software Applications 3 credits 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 This course teaches database concepts and applications using Microsoft Access 2000 in a Windows operating system.
-Skills and concepts include creating databases; creating and customizing tables and forms; creating, formatting, and enhancing reports; querying and maintaining databases; publishing reports to the Web; enhancing forms; and filtering data.
-Applying database concepts and functions to business environments is stressed.
+Skills and concepts include creating databases: creating and customizing tables and forms; creating, formatting, and enhancing reports; querying and maintaining databases; publishing reports to the Web; enhancing forms; and filtering data.
+Applying database concepts and functions to business environmentsis stressed.
 This course is also offered in a self-paced format.
 All MOUS core competencies are covered.
 Students should be familiar with Windows and have keyboarding skills at 25 wpm.

-BOS 183: Spreadsheet Software Applications 2 Credits 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours Fulfills Core Elements: 5 7 11
+BOS 183 Spreadsheet Software Applications 3 credits 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours